A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Conclusions

 \section{Conclusions}

 In conclusion, we have proposed a combined CNN-LSTM quantification model for accurate single router WiFi fingerprinting indoor localization.
 Our CNN-LSTM network extracts both spatial and temporal information of received CSI signals to determine a user's moving path.
-The extensive on-site experiments, with several mobile devices including mobile phone (Nexus 5) and laptop (Intel 5300 NIC) in hundreds of testing locations, have been presented.
-The experimental results have consistently demonstrated that our CNN-LSTM structure achieves an average localization error of 2.5~m with $\mathrm{80\%}$ of the errors under 4~m, which outperforms the other algorithms by at least $\mathrm{50\%}$ under the same test environment.
+We propose a close-to-real extensive on-site experiments in a medium area with only a single available AP, with several mobile devices including mobile phone (Nexus 5) and laptop (Intel 5300 NIC) in hundreds of testing locations and in different time slots.
+The experimental results have consistently demonstrated the limitation of the performance of the existing works in practical scenarios and also indicated that our CNN-LSTM structure achieves an average localization error of 2.5~m with $\mathrm{80\%}$ of the errors under 4~m, which outperforms the other algorithms by at least $\mathrm{50\%}$ under the same test environment.
+The results of our paper also revealed the accuracy limitation of using a single router to do localization.
+Our proposed method and database can be used for the comparison baseline for other research.
 In the future research, we will utilize the proposed CNN-LSTM model in more test scenarios with different kinds of fingerprints including both RSSI and CSI to improve the performance.
+Some other models including hidden Markov model (HMM) and conditional random fields (CRF) are also worthy to dig deeper for the comparison.
+Furthermore, we will make improvements to the robot so that it can simulate a human more closely.
+One of these ideas, for example, is to add a mannequin to the robot.

+\begin{IEEEbiography}[{ }]{Minh Tu Hoang} received the B.Sc. degree in electronics and telecommunication engineering from the Hanoi University of Technology, Vietnam, in 2013, and Ph.D. degree with the University of Victoria, BC, Canada in 2020.
+He is currently working in Fortinet Canada Inc. as an embedded software developer.
+His research focuses on indoor localization and machine learning.
+From 2013 to 2016, he was a DSP Engineer with Viettel Research and Development Institute, Hanoi, Vietnam. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Brosnan Yuen} is currently pursuing his Ph.D in Electrical Engineering at the University of Victoria, Victoria, Canada.
+He is currently doing research in robotic systems, ECGs, optics, machine learning, and FPGAs. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Kai Ren} i received his B.Eng in Electrical and Computer Engineering from University of Victoria, 2020.
+He is currently pursuing a M.A.sc degree in UBC, his research direction is safe and robust control and motion planning in uncertain, dynamic environments and address applications from autonomous driving to robotics control. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Xiaodai Dong} is currently a Professor of with the Department of Electrical and Computer Engineering, University of Victoria.
+She was the Canada Research Chair (Tier II) from 2005 to 2015.
+Dr. Dong's research interests include 5G, mmWave communications, radio propagation, Internet of Things, machine learning, localization, wireless security, e-health, smart grid, and nano-communications.
+She served as an Editor for the IEEE Transactions on Communications from 2001 to 2007 and the IEEE Transactions on Wireless Communications from 2009 to 2014.
+She is currently an Editor of the IEEE Transactions on Vehicular Technology. \end{IEEEbiography}